 Save Hemp Beverages

-THIS ISN'T FEDERAL.
-IT'S PERSONAL.
+THIS ISN'T FEDERAL — IT'S PERSONAL

-For Fulton, this impacts more than one product line.
-It impacts local jobs, retailers, manufacturers, farmers, distributors, small businesses, and the customers who have chosen low-dose THC beverages as a social, alcohol-alternative option.
+"For Fulton, this impacts more than one product line.
+It impacts local jobs, retailers, manufacturers, farmers, distributors, and small businesses."

 WHAT HAPPENS IF CONGRESS DOESN'T ACT?